srcabral/srcabral/README.md

 🎓 I have a degree in Computer Science from UFG (Federal University of Goiás) and I studied Database Administration at Senac-Goiás;

-📚 Currently I work as an **Android developer**  and I want to become an expert in this area.
+📚 Currently I work as an **Android developer** at NTT DATA and I want to become an expert in this area.

 ## Knowledge